Achieving a 360-Degree View by Merging Data from ServiceNow and Other Apps

 To get a full view, BI teams and others in the company look to data from sources beyond ServiceNow – call-center, project management, ERP, and so forth.

-But in order for that data from various to make sense, it must come together.
+But in order for that data from various departments to make sense, it must come together.
 So an increasing number of ServiceNow customers are merging data from other sources.

 How to Merge ServiceNow Data with Other Data